jillesvangurp/jsonj/README.md

 - BSON support is there as well based on bson4jackson.

 # Changelog
+- 2.34
+  - Add maybeGet, maybeGetString, maybeGetObject, etc. accessors that return an `Optional`.
+You can use this as an alternative to the existing accessors that may return null.
 - 2.33
   - Add parseJsonLines() to JsonParser to allow easy processing of jsonlines.org style input.
 Returns a `Stream<JsonObject>` that you can process without having to buffer everything in memory.
 - 2.30 - 2.32